-If there is no ventricular septal defect or only a small one, and the great arteries are normally positioned, blood flows from the left ventricle out the aorta to the body.
+If the ventricular septal defect is small or absent, and the great arteries are normally positioned, blood flows from the left ventricle out the aorta to the body.
 In this situation very little, if any, blood can get to the lungs resulting in very low oxygen levels in the infant.

 If a ventricular septal defect is present and the great arteries are in their normally related position, blood from the left ventricle can reach the lungs through the ventricular septal defect.
 This channel is often very narrow, and the right ventricle very underdeveloped, so a less than normal amount of blood goes to the lungs.